 Colorado store going out of business after boycotting Nike over Kaepernick ad

-Nike took a risk when they released a controversial advertising campaign featuring former NFL star Colin Kaepernick, and that risk paid off.
-Nike shares rose 36 percent in 2018 even though some stores and customers boycotted the brand.
+Nike took a risk when it released a controversial advertising campaign featuring former NFL star Colin Kaepernick, and that risk paid off.
+Nike shares rose 36 percent in 2018, even though some stores and customers boycotted the brand.
 Now, a Colorado sporting goods store that stopped selling Nike products is closing its doors, in part due to the owner's boycott.

 Kaepernick became a polarizing figure when he began kneeling during the national anthem at NFL games in 2016.
 He sparked a movement, and other players started kneeling as a silent protest of police brutality and racial injustice.